jinbow/Octopus/README.md

 ####Looping condition

 With usually short duration of a numerical simulation, a common practice to obtain a Lagrangian simulation with a longer duration than the Eularian fields is to loop the velocity from the starting point.
-This is rather a poor-man's solution, and stronly discouraged.
-However, if you insist to do it, there are too options.
+This is rather a poor-man's solution, and strongly discouraged.
+However, if it is preferred, there are too options.

-1. Before compilation, use  **#define jump_looping** in **cpp_options.h** to turn on the jumping condition for the looping, i.e., an artifical jump to make sure particle stay on the same isopycnal layer before and after looping.
+1. Before compilation, use  **#define jump_looping** in **cpp_options.h** to turn on the jumping condition for looping, i.e., applying an artifical jump to make sure particle stay on the same isopycnal level before and after looping.
 1. Use **undef jump_looping** to turn it off.
-The code will just use the first step velocity to continue to advect particles once it reaches the end of the Eularian field.
+The code will just use the first step velocity to continue to advect particles once it reaches the end of the Eularian field without doing anything on particle positions.